lovettchris/lovettchris.github.io/posts/tesla/index.md

 ![image](tesla.png)

 While I will be the first to admit that Tesla has not achieved any huge breakthroughs in build quality, they have achieved a new level of customer delight because of their end-to-end `customer experience`.
-The best analogy I can think of is that Tesla is what Apple is to phones.
+The best analogy I can think of is that Tesla is to cars what Apple is to phones.
 A revolution in user experience.
-But before I get into that, let me list all the problems I have had with this car:
+But before I get into that, let me list all the problems I have had with this car.

 ### Paint